-To maximize score and get the best deal, pay off old card's balance 1st
+To maximize your score and get the best new card possible, pay off balance on old card first

 Dear Opening Credits,